Becky Wylie-Jardine M.A.

 Becky took an Educational (LWOP) Leave Without Pay from the RCMP to return to University and obtain her Master’s Degree in Criminology from the University of South Florida, Tampa campus.
 She completed her thesis in the area of Dating Violence and then returned to work with the RCMP in Wetaskiwin, Maskwacis, and then Red Deer City Detachment.
-After 22 years as a police officer, she retired from the Royal Canadian Mounted Police, and pursued her teaching career at Red Deer College.
+After 22 years as a police officer, she retired from the Royal Canadian Mounted Police, and pursued her teaching career at Red Deer Polytechnic.

 M.A.
 Criminology, University of South Florida

 B.A.
 Criminology, Simon Fraser University

 Diploma Police Science, Mount Royal College

 Justice Studies, Sociology, Criminology, Crime and Deviance.